 Alewijnse, a manufacturer with locations across the Netherlands and Romania, faced similar challenges with their old MPLS network.
 The costs, complexity, and slow deployment times were a hindrance to business activity and by migrating to SD-WAN, it enabled them to connect new project sites quickly, gain centralised network visibility and control, prioritise critical applications, and simplify security.
 SD-WAN’s flexibility allowed them to use MPLS, broadband, and 4G/5G for optimal cost-efficiency and performance.

-Regulations and frameworks are specific to where in the world your manufacturing organization is operating, Netify can recommend where to obtain legal advice and check local regulatory requirements before making a decision on vendors and solutions.
+Regulations and frameworks are specific to where in the world your manufacturing organisation is operating, Netify can recommend where to obtain legal advice and check local regulatory requirements before making a decision on vendors and solutions.
 Additionally, depending on the type of product a company manufactures, your business could potentially be subject to additional regulations which mandate specific product security controls.
 For example, in the United States, manufacturers may be subject to regulations from North American Electric Reliability Corporation’s Critical Infrastructure Protection (NERC CIP) Standards and the U.S. Nuclear Regulatory Commission’s Regulatory Guide 5.71 when producing energy, or using manufacturing equipment subject to these regulations, or when manufacturing products subject to these regulations.
 Additionally, one of the most prevalent examples of regulatory requirements for specific product security controls is the Food and Drug Administration (FDA) security requirements for medical devices.
 Most of the content of the U.S. regulations at least partially overlap with the National Institute of Standards and Technology’s recommendations in the industry specific “NISTIR 8183 Revision 1, Cybersecurity Framework Version 1.1 Manufacturing Profile”, so there is some opportunity for compliance mapping.
-In the European Union, organizations have to work within the European Network and Information Security Agency’s Network and Information Security (ENISA NIS) Directives and in the United Kingdom the Centre for Protection of National Infrastructure (CPNI) offers advice and plans as well as resources to help ensure the safety of critical infrastructure.
-While both the NIS Directives and CPNI requirements were originally meant for critical infrastructure organizations like utility companies, they have quickly become both relevant and, at least partially required, for manufacturers as more and more are using ICS for plant automation.
+In the European Union, organisations have to work within the European Network and Information Security Agency’s Network and Information Security (ENISA NIS) Directives and in the United Kingdom the Centre for Protection of National Infrastructure (CPNI) offers advice and plans as well as resources to help ensure the safety of critical infrastructure.
+While both the NIS Directives and CPNI requirements were originally meant for critical infrastructure organisations like utility companies, they have quickly become both relevant and, at least partially required, for manufacturers as more and more are using ICS for plant automation.

 For remote access, VPN has been the go-to remote access solution for ICS.
-While VPNs typically provide strong encryption to prevent intercept of network traffic, they often provide authorized users with too much trust.
+While VPNs typically provide strong encryption to prevent intercept of network traffic, they often provide authorised users with too much trust.
 So, as we move toward zero-trust security models, ZTNA is needed for both encryption of network traffic and provision of the minimum necessary trust for access to network resources.

 While most ICS networks today are either isolated from the internet or only have limited connectivity, more and more of these solutions are embracing the benefits of cloud.
 So, in these cases, the components of SASE, including cloud security solutions combined with secure SD-WAN and ZTNA, can offer a comprehensive solution.

-In any organization where critical infrastructure components are used or manufactured, even if they’re not connected to the internet, an XDR (Extended Detection and Response) solution that specifically addresses IT/OT/ICS threats should be used to differentiate between benign and genuine threats, detect anomalies, and enable real-time monitoring and response.
+In any organisation where critical infrastructure components are used or manufactured, even if they’re not connected to the internet, an XDR (Extended Detection and Response) solution that specifically addresses IT/OT/ICS threats should be used to differentiate between benign and genuine threats, detect anomalies, and enable real-time monitoring and response.

-Although IT/OT/ICS may use different technologies than other IT or IoT systems managed by an organization, vulnerability management tools that address the specific IT/OT/ICS technologies in use should be used to ensure devices are up-to-date and provide situational awareness in case known vulnerabilities pose an imminent threat to manufacturing operations.
+Although IT/OT/ICS may use different technologies than other IT or IoT systems managed by an organisation, vulnerability management tools that address the specific IT/OT/ICS technologies in use should be used to ensure devices are up-to-date and provide situational awareness in case known vulnerabilities pose an imminent threat to manufacturing operations.

 Then, since regulations are likely involved, auditing and compliance management is needed.
 There are several well-known security companies that aim to provide comprehensive (or as comprehensive as possible) IT/OT/ICS solutions including Tenable, Armis, Nozomi Networks and Claroty.
 While each of these have a lot of product overlap, each has their strength and weaknesses in their deployment models or areas of focus.